MayarSaber/Programmable-Memory-BIST/README.md

 # Programmable Memory Built-In Self-Test (MBIST) IP

-A **SystemVerilog-based programmable Memory Built-In Self-Test (MBIST)** IP designed around a **dual-port RAM** model.
-The design is controlled through a **CSR register map** and supports runtime configuration of the test address range, March algorithm selection, background looping, stop-on-fail behavior, and optional signature checking.
-It was functionally verified in **QuestaSim** using a CSR-driven testbench with fault injection, and synthesized in **Synopsys Design Compiler** for area, timing, and power analysis. :contentReference[oaicite:0]{index=0}
+A **SystemVerilog-based programmable Memory Built-In Self-Test (MBIST)** IP developed around a **dual-port RAM** model.
+The project focuses on building a configurable and verification-driven MBIST architecture that can be programmed at runtime through a **CSR register map**, execute multiple **March-based memory test algorithms**, capture detailed debug information on failures, and provide synthesis results for implementation analysis.
+Functional verification was carried out in **QuestaSim** using a CSR-driven testbench with fault injection, while hardware-oriented implementation metrics were obtained using **Synopsys Design Compiler**. :contentReference[oaicite:0]{index=0}

-## Overview

-Embedded memories are a common source of manufacturing defects and in-field reliability issues.
-This project implements a programmable MBIST IP that can be configured at runtime and used to systematically test a dual-port RAM using well-known March-based memory test algorithms.
-The design reports pass/fail status, captures first-fail debug information, and generates a compact 16-bit MISR/CRC-style signature of executed memory operations. :contentReference[oaicite:1]{index=1}
+## Why This Project Matters

+Embedded memories are among the most defect-prone structures in digital systems, both in manufacturing and in-field operation.
+MBIST is a widely used design-for-testability technique that allows a system to verify memory integrity without relying on external test equipment during normal use.
+This project demonstrates not only the RTL implementation of an MBIST engine, but also the broader engineering workflow around it: **programmability, verification, fault injection, debug visibility, and synthesis analysis**. :contentReference[oaicite:1]{index=1}

+Unlike a basic fixed-pattern memory tester, this design is **runtime-configurable**, meaning the tested address range, algorithm choice, background behavior, and fail-handling strategy can all be changed without resynthesis.
+That makes it closer to how reusable MBIST IP is treated in real SoC design flows. :contentReference[oaicite:2]{index=2}

-## Features
+## Key Highlights

-- Programmable MBIST around a dual-port RAM
+- Designed a **programmable MBIST IP** around a dual-port RAM model
-- CSR-controlled runtime configuration
+- Implemented **CSR-controlled runtime configuration** for test setup
-- Configurable address range
-- Support for multiple March algorithms:
+- Supported multiple March-style algorithms:
   - **MATS+**
   - **MATS++**
   - **March C-**
-- Optional multiple background runs
-- Stop-on-fail option
-- Go / no-go status reporting
-- First-fail capture:
+- Added **first-fail debug capture**, including:
   - failing address
   - expected data
   - observed data
-- 16-bit MISR/CRC-style signature compaction
-- Signature checking against an expected signature register
+- Generated a **16-bit MISR/CRC-style signature** as a compact fingerprint of test execution
-- Takeover mode for exclusive RAM access during test
+- Implemented **takeover mode**, where the MBIST temporarily gains exclusive control of the RAM data port during test execution
-- Directed verification with fault injection in QuestaSim
+- Built a **directed CSR-driven verification testbench** in QuestaSim
+- Demonstrated **fault injection** to validate failure detection and debug reporting
-- Synthesis flow in Synopsys Design Compiler with area/timing/power reports :contentReference[oaicite:2]{index=2}
+- Performed **synthesis in Synopsys Design Compiler** and analyzed area, timing, and dynamic power :contentReference[oaicite:3]{index=3}

+## Main Capabilities

+This MBIST design supports several practical capabilities typically expected from configurable test IP:

+### 1. Runtime Programmability
+The MBIST is configured through control and status registers rather than hardcoded parameters.
+This allows changing the address window under test, selecting the algorithm, enabling multiple backgrounds, activating signature checking, and choosing whether the test should stop immediately on failure. :contentReference[oaicite:4]{index=4}

+### 2. Multiple Algorithm Support
+The core supports three March-style memory test algorithms:

+- **MATS+**
+- **MATS++**
+- **March C-**

+These algorithms differ in operation order, complexity, and coverage, and the project demonstrates that the implementation can select among them dynamically at runtime.
+Verification results show that different algorithms lead to different execution lengths and different signatures, as expected. :contentReference[oaicite:5]{index=5}

+### 3. First-Fail Debug Visibility
+On the first detected mismatch, the MBIST captures:

+- the failing address
+- the expected value
+- the observed value

+This is an important practical feature because it makes the design useful not only for pass/fail testing, but also for **debugging and diagnosis**. :contentReference[oaicite:6]{index=6}

+### 4. Signature Compaction
+The MBIST generates a **16-bit MISR/CRC-like signature** using polynomial `0x1021`, compacting the history of memory operations into a lightweight fingerprint.
+This is useful for regression checking in simulation and for low-overhead hardware-level validation when compared against an expected signature. :contentReference[oaicite:7]{index=7}

+### 5. Controlled Memory-Port Arbitration
+During MBIST execution, the wrapper blocks normal accesses and routes the RAM interface to the MBIST core.
+This “takeover mode” models a realistic SoC integration pattern where test logic temporarily owns the memory interface until the test is complete. :contentReference[oaicite:8]{index=8}

-## Architecture
+## Architecture Overview

-The main blocks are:
+The design is organized into four main modules:

-- **Dual-Port RAM (`dp_ram.sv`)**
+### `dp_ram.sv`
-  Memory under test with two independent ports.
-One port is used for normal or MBIST-driven accesses, while the other can be used by the testbench for initialization and fault injection. :contentReference[oaicite:3]{index=3}
+A dual-port RAM model that acts as the memory under test.
+It supports byte enables and exposes two independent ports.
+In the verification environment, one port is used for normal or MBIST-driven access, while the other can be used by the testbench for controlled initialization and fault injection. :contentReference[oaicite:9]{index=9}

-- **MBIST Core (`mbist_core_v3.sv`)**
+### `mbist_core_v3.sv`
-  Executes the selected March algorithm, traverses the configured memory range, compares read data, captures first-fail information, and updates the MISR/CRC-style signature. :contentReference[oaicite:4]{index=4}
+The central MBIST engine.
+This module executes the selected March algorithm across the configured address range, handles read/write sequencing, compares expected versus observed data, captures the first failure, and updates the signature register. :contentReference[oaicite:10]{index=10}

-- **CSR Wrapper (`mbist_csr_wrap_v3.sv`)**
-  Provides the register programming model and arbitrates access to the RAM data port between the normal master and the MBIST core.
-During MBIST execution, the wrapper enters takeover mode and blocks normal accesses. :contentReference[oaicite:5]{index=5}

-- **System Top (`mbist_system_top.sv`)**
+### `mbist_csr_wrap_v3.sv`
+A CSR wrapper that turns the MBIST core into a programmable peripheral.
+It implements the register map, generates the start pulse, manages takeover arbitration, and latches status, signature, and error information for software-visible access. :contentReference[oaicite:11]{index=11}

+### `mbist_system_top.sv`
-  Convenience top module integrating the wrapper and RAM together for synthesis or quick top-level simulation. :contentReference[oaicite:6]{index=6}
+A convenience top-level module that instantiates both the wrapper and the RAM together.
+This allows end-to-end synthesis and easier top-level experimentation. :contentReference[oaicite:12]{index=12}

 ## Project Structure